grscheller/dotfiles/README.md

    $ git submodule update --remote --merge
 ```

-this will create changes needing to be added/committed to the dotfiles
+this will create changes needing to be added and committed to the repo.
-repo.
-Should be safe if submodules default branches are kept linear in
+Should be safe if submodules default branches are kept linear in their
-their commit history.
-In that case, the merge will just be a fast
+commit history.
+In that case, the merge will just be a fast forward.
-forward.

 ## Scripts